 In October, Small Business Trends founder Anita Campbell explained how the sequester might affect small businesses beyond those with federal contracts.
 Deep federal budget could cause a ripple effect, resulting in reduced gross domestic product, unemployment, and recession.

 Meanwhile, Bill Dunkelberg, chief economist for the National Federation of Independent Business, insists business owners shouldn’t listen to what he calls scare tactics by political leaders.
-See his take in the video below.

 Dunkelberg says the budget cuts will take time to implement and will be less damaging than a recent two percent increase in Social Security taxes in January.

 Small businesses must make efforts to move away from government contracts if possible, should the sequester continue.
 Business owners should also encourage their political leaders to end the sequester in Washington, but without tax increases that could be equally damaging to growth.